ARM-software/armnn/src/backends/README.md

   GetVersion(), and that the object returned by the BackendFactory() function is a valid and well-formed instance of the IBackendInternal interface.

-## Backend versioning and ABI compatibility
+## Dynamic backend versioning and ABI compatibility

 Dynamic backend versioning policy: